 Yes!
-There are now two Toronto walking guides with walking maps and inspiring photos by Nathalie Prezeau
+There are two Toronto walking guides with walking maps and inspiring photos by Nathalie Prezeau.
+That's 52 walks altogether!

 Toronto Urbans Strolls 1 & 2 both invite you to enjoy life's small pleasures.
 Lovely walks, decadent treats, whimsical urban sights, coffee breaks and, above all, the joy of catching up with your friends.